What is meant by “British Values”?

 Respect is one of the key Christian, school and life values that we support and actively encourage with all the children throughout their learning journey.
-We believe, at Wool CE VA Primary School that Respect is and should be deeply embedded in both learning and behavior of all members of our school society.
+We believe, at Wool CE Primary School that Respect is and should be deeply embedded in both learning and behaviour of all members of our school society.

 By making this a key component throughout the academic and social learning process we believe that children learn that their character is judged on the way they act and treat others and is also linked directly to the Christian ethos of the school.

 ‘But you shall love your neighbour as yourself: I am the Lord.
 Leviticus 19:18’

 As a result we teach the children that all members of the community must treat each other with respect that they rightfully deserve.
 We encourage the children to show respect and understanding of other cultures, heritages and points of view, within home, school and the wider world, as well as a key need to care for the outside environment.